 - Operate (without remote ID equipment) at FAA-recognized identification areas (FRIA)

-The final rule will become effective 60 days after the publication date in the Federal Register (early 2021).
-Drone manufacturers will have 18 months to begin producing drones with Remote ID, with operators having an additional year to start using drones with Remote ID.
+Drone manufacturers have 18 months (until September 16, 2022) to begin producing drones with Remote ID, with operators having an additional year to start using drones with Remote ID.